-Most people are aware that it’s important to protect your eyes on a sunny day.
-But the sun doesn’t have to be shining for harmful ultraviolet (UV) rays to potentially damage your eyes (and the skin around them.)
-Don’t let the clouds fool you - UV Rays can reflect off of sand, water, snow, and buildings - even on the most overcast day.
-That’s why it’s important to ensure that your everyday prescription lenses are also equipped with a UV coating, in addition to your sunglasses.
+You probably know it’s important to protect your eyes on a sunny day.
+But the sun doesn’t have to be shining for harmful ultraviolet (UV) rays to potentially damage your eyes and the skin around them.
+Don’t let the clouds fool you; UV rays can reflect off of sand, water, snow, and buildings, even on the most overcast day.

-Thankfully adding a UV coating to your Rx lenses is easy, and often comes free with the lens you order from FramesDirect.com.
-Our clear, protective lens coating blocks 100% of harmful UVA and UVB rays and comes as standard on all all polycarbonate and hi-index lenses.
+Thankfully, adding a UV coating to your Rx lenses is easy, and often comes free with the lenses you order from FramesDirect.com.
+Our clear, protective lens coating blocks 100% of harmful UVA and UVB rays and comes standard on all polycarbonate and high-index lenses.
 Without changing the color of the lens, the coating will completely defend your eyes against UVA and UVB rays.

 Make sure you purchase sunglasses with UV protection, or you're risking eye problems later in life.
 And when you get regular prescription glasses, opt for the UV coating to better protect your eyes all the time.